Skip to main content

 Overview

-Carex lurida is a clump-forming perennial sedge in the Cyperaceae family, growing 12–36 inches (30–90 cm) tall in dense tufts 12–18 inches (30–45 cm) wide.
+Carex lurida is a clump-forming perennial sedge in the sedge family (Cyperaceae) growing 12-36 inches (30-90 cm) tall in dense tufts 12-18 inches (30-45 cm) wide.
 Stems are triangular, sharply angled, rough on the upper edges.
-Leaves are flat, 0.2–0.4 inch (5–10 mm) wide, bright green, arching, with rough-textured margins.
-The inflorescence consists of 2–5 cylindrical female spikes 1–2.5 inches (2.5–6 cm) long, densely packed with large, conspicuous, inflated utricles 0.3–0.4 inch (7–10 mm) long, each tapering to a prominent, bidentate (two-toothed) beak that spreads at right angles to the spike axis, giving the spike a distinctive spiny or bristly appearance.
-Utricles are yellow-green to straw-coloured at maturity.
-A single slender male spike 1–2 inches (2.5–5 cm) long tops the inflorescence.
-The species is native to eastern North America, occurring in wet meadows, swamps, pond margins, stream banks, and ditches from sea level to approximately 4,000 feet (1,200 m).
+Leaves are flat, 0.2-0.4 inch (5-10 mm) wide, bright green, arching, with rough-textured margins.
+The inflorescence consists of 2-5 cylindrical female spikes 1-2.5 inches (2.5-6 cm) long, densely packed with large inflated utricles 0.3-0.4 inch (7-10 mm) long, each tapering to a prominent bidentate (two-toothed) beak that spreads at right angles to the spike axis, giving the spike a prominent spiny or bristly appearance.
+Utricles are yellow-green to straw-colored at maturity.
+A single slender male spike 1-2 inches (2.5-5 cm) long tops the inflorescence.
+The species is native to eastern North America, occurring in wet meadows, swamps, pond margins, stream banks, and ditches from sea level to approximately 4,000 ft (1,200 m).
 Tolerates seasonal flooding and partial shade.
 Not drought-tolerant — requires consistently moist to wet soil.
-The conspicuous, bristly fruiting spikes are retained through autumn and winter, providing structural interest in naturalistic plantings.
+The bristly fruiting spikes are retained through autumn and winter, providing structural interest in naturalistic plantings.

 Native Range

 Carex lurida is native to eastern North America, from Nova Scotia and Ontario south through the eastern United States to Florida and Texas.
-It occurs in wet meadows, swamps, bogs, stream banks, and roadside ditches, primarily on acidic to neutral soils.
+The species occurs in wet meadows, swamps, bogs, stream banks, and roadside ditches, primarily on acidic to neutral soils.

 Suggested Uses

-Planted in rain gardens, bioswales, wet meadows, pond margins, and stream bank stabilisation projects, spaced 12–15 inches (30–38 cm) apart.
-The bristly fruiting spikes add textural interest from late summer through winter.
-Native to eastern North America — useful in wetland restoration and native plant gardens.
+Planted in rain gardens, bioswales, wet meadows, pond margins, and stream-bank stabilization projects, spaced 12-15 inches (30-38 cm) apart.
+The bristly fruiting spikes give textural interest from late summer through winter.
+Native to eastern North America — suited to wetland restoration and native-plant gardens.
 Tolerates partial shade under deciduous trees in wet woodland settings.

 How to Identify

-Identified by the dense tufts of bright green foliage and the conspicuous cylindrical female spikes with large, inflated, beaked utricles that spread at right angles, giving a bristly or spiny texture to the spike.
-Distinguished from C. hystericina (porcupine sedge) by the generally longer utricle beaks and broader utricle bodies.
-Distinguished from C. lupulina (hop sedge) by the smaller utricles (7–10 mm vs 12–18 mm) and the more cylindrical (not globose) spike shape.
+Identified by the dense tufts of bright green foliage and the cylindrical female spikes with large inflated beaked utricles that spread at right angles, giving the spike a bristly or spiny texture.
+Separated from C. hystericina (porcupine sedge) by the generally longer utricle beaks and the broader utricle bodies.
+Separated from C. lupulina (hop sedge) by the smaller utricles (7-10 mm versus 12-18 mm) and the more cylindrical (versus globose) spike shape.

 Appearance